Phyllis Heineman

-Phyllis M. Heineman (born June 28, 1948 in Mitchell, South Dakota) is an American politician and a Republican member of the South Dakota Senate representing District 13 since January 11, 2011.
+Phyllis M. Heineman (born June 28, 1948) is an American politician who was a Republican member of the South Dakota Senate representing District 13 since January 11, 2011.
 Heineman served non-consecutively in the South Dakota Legislature from her appointment by Governor of South Dakota Bill Janklow November 2, 1999 to fill the vacancy caused by the resignation of Dana John Windhorst until January 2009 in the South Dakota House of Representatives District 13 seat.

 Education

 Heineman earned her BA in mathematics from South Dakota State University.